 Epidural anesthesia is a regional anesthesia that blocks pain in a particular region of the body.
 The goal of an epidural is to provide analgesia, or pain relief, rather than anesthesia, which leads to total lack of feeling.
 Epidurals block the nerve impulses from the lower spinal segments.
 This results in decreased sensation in the lower half of the body.

 Epidural medications fall into a class of drugs called local anesthetics, such as bupivacaine, chloroprocaine, or lidocaine.
 They are often delivered in combination with opioids or narcotics such as fentanyl and sufentanil in order to decrease the required dose of local anesthetic.

 This produces pain relief with minimal effects.
 These medications may be used in combination with epinephrine, fentanyl, morphine, or clonidine to prolong the epidural’s effect or to stabilize the mother’s blood pressure.

 How is an epidural given?

 Intravenous (IV) fluids will be started before active labor begins and prior to the procedure of placing the epidural.
 You can expect to receive 1-2 liters of IV fluids throughout labor and delivery.
-An anesthesiologist (specialist in administering anesthesia), an obstetrician, or nurse-anesthetist will administer your epidural.
+An anesthesiologist (specialize in administering anesthesia), an obstetrician or nurse anesthetist will administer your epidural.